 10. Mount Zion

-Women should were tops with sleeves, not show a lot of cleavage and wear skirts below their knees.
+Women should were tops with sleeves, not show a lot of cleavages and wear skirts below their knees.
 Men should not wear vests or shorts.
 During Shabbat (from sundown on Friday to sun up on Saturday) the neighborhood is in darkness.
-Visitors should also avoid using mobile phones, taking photos or smoking in the neighborhood.
-A visit to Mea Shearim will give you an insight into an insular community which lives by the rules of the ancient Torah.
+Visitors should also avoid using mobile phones, taking photos, or smoking in the neighborhood.
+A visit to Mea Shearim will give you an insight into an insular community that lives by the rules of the ancient Torah.

 12. Israel Museum

 There is a children’s wing where exhibits are geared towards younger visitors and there are regular activities for families (especially during Israeli school holidays).
 A highlight of the museum is the Shrine of the Book; a uniquely shaped building housing the Dead Sea Scrolls and the Aleppo Codex.
 There is also an impressive scale model of Jerusalem during the Second Temple Era.
 This is the ultimate Israeli museum for art and history so if you visit one museum in Israel it should be this one.

 13. Kidron Valley

-During the Second Temple period a large bridge is believed to have spanned the valley connecting the Temple Mount and the Mount of Olives.
+During the Second Temple period, a large bridge is believed to have spanned the valley connecting the Temple Mount and the Mount of Olives.
 Three monuments face the Old City walls.
 The Pillar of Absalom (King David’s rebellious son) is a tall ornate tomb hewn out of the rock face with a pointed roof.
-The Tomb of the Sons of Hezir has columns supporting a frieze and an inscription identifying this as the tomb of the Biblical figure and his sons.
+The Tomb of the Sons of Hezir has columns supporting a frieze and an inscription identifying this as the tomb of the biblical figure and his sons.

 14. City of David

-Visitors must take a guided tour through the site.
-The visit includes a 3D presentation; a view of the excavated City fo David from an Observation Deck; a visit to the royal compound of First Temple Jerusalem (Area G); Warren’s Shaft (an underground tunnel connecting the citadel to the Gihon water source) and a visit to the Siloam Pool of the Second Temple Era.
+Visitors must take a guided tour of the site.
+The visit includes a 3D presentation; a view of the excavated City of David from an Observation Deck; a visit to the royal compound of First Temple Jerusalem (Area G); Warren’s Shaft (an underground tunnel connecting the citadel to the Gihon water source) and a visit to the Siloam Pool of the Second Temple Era.
 Tours leave from the Visitors Center at the entrance to the City of David.
-There are three different themed tours titled Ascend to Zion, Family Tours of Biblical Jerusalem and Enchanted Jerusalem.
+There are three different themed tours titled Ascend to Zion, Family Tours of Biblical Jerusalem, and Enchanted Jerusalem.

-This promenade connects the neighborhoods of East Talpiot and Talpiot.
+Haas promenade connects the neighborhoods of East Talpiot and Talpiot.
 The promenade continues on to connect with the Sherover and Goldman Promenades making one continuous public park area.
 The promenade looks down on the Old City and you can see as far as the Dead Sea.
-It is thought to be the Biblical site where Abraham was shown Mount Moriah where he was to sacrifice his son Isaac.
+It is thought to be the biblical site where Abraham was shown Mount Moriah where he was to sacrifice his son Isaac.